Siri503/SkyCast/README.md

    npm run dev
 5. Open your browser and go to **http://localhost:3000** to view the application.
 **##Live Demo**
-You can view the live version of SkyCast here:[ ](https://skycast-6afv.onrender.com/)
+You can view the live version of SkyCast:[ ](https://skycast-6afv.onrender.com/)